Board of Directors

 Chair Joe Ritch is an attorney at the Sirote & Permutt law firm in Huntsville, Ala., where he has worked since 1982.
 Ritch also serves as chairman of the Tennessee Valley Base Realignment and Closures Committee, and is a board member for Axiometrics Inc. and the Von Braun Center for Science and Innovation.
 He is formerly a trustee with the University of Alabama system and is now a trustee emeritus.
 He also serves as a member of the Ohio State University School of Engineering external advisory committee.
 His term as director expires May 18, 2016.

-Marilyn A. Brown of Atlanta, Ga., is an endowed professor of energy policy in the Georgia Institute of Technology's School of Public Policy and a distinguished visiting scientist at Oak Ridge National Laboratory.
-The author of two books and more than 250 publications, she was recognized by the Intergovernmental Panel on Climate Change for her contributions that led to the IPCC's receipt of the 2007 Nobel Peace Prize.
+Marilyn A. Brown of Atlanta, Ga., is the Brook Byers Professor of Sustainable Systems in the Georgia Institute of Technology's School of Public Policy.
+The author of four books and more than 250 publications, she was recognized by the Intergovernmental Panel on Climate Change for her contributions that led to the IPCC's receipt of the 2007 Nobel Peace Prize.
 Her term expires May 18, 2017.

 Lynn Evans of Memphis, Tenn., is the owner of V. Lynn Evans CPA, a certified public accounting and consulting firm established in 1983.
-Evans also serves on the board of directors of First Alliance Bank in Memphis, Tenn.
+Evans also serves on the board of directors of First Alliance Bank and the Thomas W. Briggs Foundation in Memphis, Tenn.
 She resigned from the board of commissioners of Memphis Light, Gas and Water Division in January 2013.
 Her term expires May 18, 2017.

 Richard Howorth of Oxford, Miss., served two terms as mayor of Oxford and is founder and owner of Square Books, a leading independent bookstore in Oxford.
 As mayor, he was chairman of the authority overseeing the Oxford Electric Department.
 He served eight years as a director and officer of the North Mississippi Industrial Development Association and is former president of the American Booksellers Association.
 His term expires May 18, 2020.